iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 support for self-hosted runners in Bitbucket Pipelines: a good excuse to revisit this topic and show how CML works in conjunction with Bitbucket's CI/CD.

-In this guide, we will explore how to we can use CML to:
+In this guide, we will explore how we can use CML to:

 - Provision an EC2 instance on Amazon Web Services (AWS) from a Bitbucket pipeline